lf-lang/embedded-lab/src/Prerequisites.md

 # Prerequisites

 Before [getting started](./GettingStarted.html), please check whether you have all the necessary software installed and configured properly.
-Alternatively, a pre-configured Ubuntu VM image is available [here](https://vm.lf-lang.org).
-Instructions for usage of the VM are provided [here](UbuntuVM.html).

 ## Packages
 Your system must have the following (very common) software packages installed (we recommend using your favorite package manager to install them):